The best camping mattresses 2024: tested for comfort and warmth

 Vaude Hike 9£100 (UK)850g /1lb 14ozInsulated air mat

-How we test camping mattresses
+How we test the best camping mattresses

 Our reviewers test camping mattresses overnight in a range of outdoor conditions and temperatures.
 Specific features (pack weight, dimensions, comfort, warmth, size, packability) are tested against claims made by the brand.
 Factors such as ease of inflation/deflation, durability and value for money are also assessed.